 What is Button and Carpet Thread?:

-Button and carpet thread is thread that is extremely strong and much thicker than all purpose thread.
-It can also be found with the name Button and Craft Thread.
-It is extra strong thread.
+Button and carpet thread is an extremely strong thread much thicker than all-purpose.
+It can also be found as Button and Craft Thread.
 It can be purchased at almost any fabric store that carries a full inventory of different kinds of thread.
 It can be found on different size spools the same way other threads are purchased.
 There is a difference in the thickness of different brands of button and carpet threads.

 When to Use Button and Carpet Thread:

 Button and carpet thread is used to sew on buttons and when carpets are sewn but there are other occasions where it is advisable to sew with button and carpet thread.
-Soft sculpture sewing, as seen in the Mr. and Mrs. Santa ornaments and the Pumpkins are best sewn with button and carpet thread to avoid the frustration that comes with breaking thread.
+Soft sculpture sewing such as pillows is best sewn with button and carpet thread to avoid the frustration that comes with breaking thread.
 Many parts of outdoor equipment and durable goods are sewn with button and carpet thread when the stitching is highly depended on.
-The thick thread you see in high quality back packs is usually a button and carpet thread or a comparable thread.
+The thick thread you see in high-quality backpacks is usually a button and carpet thread or a comparable thread.

 More About Button and Carpet Thread or Button and Craft Thread:

-Button and carpet thread is not available in all the color choices that are available for all-purpose thread and embroidery thread.
-If a color is needed to blend with buttons, consider permanent marker as described in soft sculpting the Pumpkin Pillow Decorations.
+Button and carpet thread is not available in all the color choices available for all-purpose thread and embroidery thread.
+If a color is needed to blend with buttons, consider permanent marker.

-From Lynn L. Browne, Director Consumer Services at Coats & Clark; "Coats Dual Duty Plus Button & Craft thread is one of our strongest threads.
-One other unique characteristic is that it is for HAND SEWING only.
+Lynn L. Browne, Director Consumer Services at Coats & Clark says, "Coats Dual Duty Plus Button & Craft thread is one of our strongest threads.
+One other unique characteristic is that it is for hand sewing only.
 It has the same Glace finish that our Dual Duty Plus Hand Quilting thread has and should not be used on the machine.
 The glace finish prevents it from tangling while sewing on a button for example and also protects it from abrasion and fraying when you are sewing though carpet or sculpting dolls."